 Learn more in the OpenStack Project Navigator: www.openstack.org/software/project-navigator

 Want to build a strategy around containers and OpenStack?
-Join the must-attend open infrastructure event, May 8-11 to hear from users eBay, AT&T, Yahoo!
+Check out sessions from OpenStack users eBay, AT&T, Yahoo!
 Japan and learn more about the Kubernetes roadmap from Google’s David Aronchick.
 Plus, hear project updates from OpenStack Magnum, Kuryr, Kolla, Murano and more.